ViniciusRubens/Cat-and-Dog-classification-TensorFlow/README.md

 👉 By default the Os library is a package already installed together with the Python installation.

+👉 By default the random library is a package already installed together with the Python installation.

 👉 Finally, the OpenCV library can be installed through the following command in the Command Prompt:

 `pip install opencv-python`